intel/scikit-learn-intelex/doc/sources/patching/patching-options.rst

 .. important::

-    Scikit learn import must be done **after** these lines, otherwise the patching will not affect the original scikit-learn estimators.
+    You have to import scikit-learn **after** these lines.
+Otherwise, the patching will not affect the original scikit-learn estimators.

 - Through importing the desired estimator from the sklearnex module in your script::